ExpressionEngine/ExpressionEngine-User-Guide/source/general/system_configuration_overrides.rst

 email_crlf
 ----------

-If set, overrides the core Email class setting for crlf characters in quoted-printable encoded emails (Email class $crlf property).
+If set, this overrides the core Email class setting for crlf characters in quoted-printable encoded emails (Email class $crlf property).

 ========== ========